Ezeilo/alx-system_engineering-devops/0x01-shell_permissions/README.md

-File-4 To create an empty file called hello
+File-5 To add execute permission  to the owner of the file hello